evamraposo/evamraposo/README.md

 <h2> Hello guys, I am Eva! </h2>
-- 🌱 I’m currently learning <strong>HTML, CSS, Javascript and Python</strong>
+- 🌱 I’m currently learning <strong>HTML, CSS, Javascript and Python</strong><br>
-- 🌻 I’m working with Help Desk and studying Information Systems
+- 🌻 I’m working with Help Desk and studying Information Systems<br>
-- 💞️ I’m looking to collaborate on all projects that I can
+- 💞️ I’m looking to collaborate on all projects that I can<br>
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/evamraposo">Eva Raposo on Linkedin</a>

 <!---